rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

 6. Select the check box to agree to the terms of service, and then click **Add Account**.

-   A pop-up dialog box displays and confirms the account information that you want to add to the invoice.
+   A pop-up dialog box displays and shows the account information that you want to add to the invoice.
 Click **Add Account** to confirm.

    <img src="{% asset_path general/combine-invoices-for-rackspace-managed-and-cloud-accounts/confirm-add-account.png %}" />